 The current “best practice” for pain management is to start with a non-opioid pain reliever such as acetaminophen, plus a non-steroidal anti-inflammatory drug like ibuprofen or perhaps a medication such as gabapentin or pregabalin, says Eugene Viscusi, MD, director of acute pain management at Jefferson University Hospitals in Philadelphia, Pennsylvania.
 “Opioids should be added to this on an as-needed basis.
 The key is to use the lowest effective dose for the shortest amount of time,” says Dr. Viscusi.
 Talk to your doctor about your exit strategy to deal with any possible withdrawals.
-Here are 16 anti-inflammatory foods to eat to reduce pain.
+(Learn what anti-inflammatory foods can help reduce the pain too.)

 Can I try non-opioid treatments first?

 Back pain from a sprain or strain is a very common complaint, but pain stemming from the back or any other part of the body doesn’t necessarily need an opioid prescription, says Anh Quan Nguyen, DO, a pain specialist with Kaiser Permanente in Orange, California.
 Acute and chronic pain can resolve with non-medication treatments such as physical therapy, acupuncture or massage, and over-the-counter anti-inflammatories like ibuprofen, naproxen, and acetaminophen.
 “Other options include anti-inflammatories that are prescription strength or oral steroids such as prednisone if severe and without contraindications,” says Dr. Nguyen.
 Here’s a primer on painkillers.

 I don’t want to take Rx meds: What other options do I have?